 The 3 degrees you keep hearing about is the recommended angle for carburetor cars with intake manifolds set at 3 degrees.

 With the engine and pinion set at 3 degrees they do not line up directly and requires you to make them parallel.
 This misalignment allows the u-joints to rotate on a street car.

-You can set up the engine angle at almost any degree just as long as the transmission is perfectly inline with the pinion yoke.
-However, when the engine and pinion yoke is in direct line, it does not allow for the rotation of the u-joints.
+You can set up the engine angle at almost any degree just as long as the transmission is perfectly in line with the pinion yoke.
+However, when the engine and pinion yoke is in a direct line, it does not allow for the rotation of the u-joints.
 This straight alignment is mostly used on drag race cars.

 New!
 Take the guesswork out of chassis setup with the free TREMEC Driveline Angle Finder App: 90 Second Video Review and Free App Download (for iOS and Android Smartphones)